WittmannF/fastai-dlpt2-notes/lesson-8.md

 - a programming language using string
 - amazing but so few things it does
 - I want to generalize to a language
 - hope is that swift give ability to write stuffs that really fast
 - swift is even faster than einsum

-### Pythorch operator
+### Pytorch operator
 - use pytorchs function or operator directly for matrix multiplication
 - 50 thousand faster
 - m1.matmul